 The University expects the highest standards in the conduct of all research undertaken in its name and on its premises using its facilities.
 This includes research undertaken by staff, students, visiting or emeritus staff, associates, honorary or clinical contract holders, contractors and consultants.
 In this, the University recognises its obligations to the wider research community, to the funders of research and to society as a whole to uphold the integrity of academic research, and to comply with the UUK Concordat to support research integrity (2019).

-Professor Stephen Jarvis, Deputy Pro-Vice-Chancellor (Research Infrastructure & Governance) and Chair, Research Governance & Ethics Committee, 024 765 24258
+Professor David Leadley Pro-Vice-Chancellor for Research (Infrastructure & Ethics) and Chair, Research Governance & Ethics Committee, 024 765 24114

 Dr Catherine Cochrane, Director Research & Impact Services, 024 765 23859

 Jane Prewett, Head of Research Governance and Deputy Director Research & Impact Services, 024 765 22746

 The Research Code of Practice provides guiding principles and standards of good practice in research across all subject disciplines and fields of study in the University.